 These keywords can apply to keyword bidding in Google ads, but other ways to capitalize on these queries are through local SEO and Google Local Services Ads.
 For example, the query “landscaping boston” pulls up search ads:

 The next most valuable commercial intent keywords are “product” keywords.
 Although these keywords typically convert highly, prospects may be slightly more hesitant to purchase immediately than those using “buy now” keywords.

 “Product” keywords include:

 Some of these keywords will be more valuable than others, depending on the nature of your business.
-For example, branded and product-specific keywords are savagely competitive, but convert very well.
+For example, product-specific keywords and branded keywords are savagely competitive, but convert very well.
 Although “comparison” and “review” keywords may not seem as strong as some of the others, these keywords can still convert highly as the intent to purchase is still there – the prospect might just make you work harder for the conversion.

 Some businesses spend thousands of dollars to maximize their visibility.
 This is all well and good, and high traffic is always a good thing, but if the vast majority of your visitors aren’t buying what you’re selling, it might be time to reconsider your approach.